Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 One potentially important gene variant (ADAMTSL2 RS 35767802) was found in 45% of the severely affected patients, but – and here was the kicker – it’s not found in the general population in such a high degree.
 This variant appears to play a role in the degradation of the extracellular matrix and that means connective tissues, which potentially means spinal issues, blood vessel and gut problems, tweaked nerves, and more.

 These kinds of amino acid changes can completely disable a protein but since this mutation only affects one amino acid in the protein it’s not clear if that’s happening in ME/CFS.
-Nevertheless, it was startling to see it pop up in such high amounts in severe patients.
+Nevertheless, seeing it pop up in such high amounts in severe patients was startling.

 What’s Exciting Wengzhong Right Now